paulscherrerinstitute/gitutils/Readme.md

 ## GIT Credentials
 GITUTILS authenticates on the git server using the OAuth2 protocol.
 If the token is non existant or not valid, gitutils will request username and password and store the token in a file located on the user's home directory called `.gitlab_token`.
 The user will not need to supply username and password until the expiration time of the saved token.

-## Built With

-* [Python-Gitlab](https://python-gitlab.readthedocs.io/en/stable/index.html) - A library for command-line interaction with gitlab servers.

 # Development

 Checkout the project: